akshitagupta15june/PetMe/README.md

 - [Getting started with Git and GitHub](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)

 ## Contributing 👨‍💻
+We welcome contributions to PetMe.
+If you want to contribute to this project, please follow these guidelines:
 ### 💥 How to contribute
 - Take a look at the existing [Issues](https://github.com/akshitagupta15june/PetMe/issues) or [create a new issue](https://github.com/akshitagupta15june/PetMe/issues/new/choose)!
 - [Fork the Repo](https://github.com/Susmita-Dey/all-round-calculator/fork).
 Then, create a branch for any issue that you are working on.
 Finally, commit your work.
 - Create a **[Pull Request](https://github.com/akshitagupta15june/PetMe/compare)** (_PR_), which will be promptly reviewed and given suggestions for improvements by the community.
 - Add screenshots or screen captures to your Pull Request to help us understand the effects of the changes proposed in your PR.
 - **DON'T CREATE PRs WITHOUT CREATING ISSUE AND GETTING ASSIGNED**
+## getting started
+### 💥 How to start
+To get started with PetMe, follow these steps:

+1. Clone the repository: git clone https://github.com/akshitagupta15june/PetMe.git
+2. Install the dependencies: npm install
+3. Start the development server: npm start

 ### ⭐ How to make a pull request (PR)
 **1.** Start by making a Fork of the [**PetMe**](https://github.com/akshitagupta15june/PetMe/) repository.
 Click on the <a href="https://github.com/akshitagupta15june/PetMe/fork"><img src="https://i.imgur.com/G4z1kEe.png" height="21" width="21"></a>Fork symbol at the top right corner.